fxd24/fxd24.github.io/content/posts/hugo_blowfish_website.md

 categories: ["tutorials", "web-development"]
 ---

-# From Zero to Live: Publishing Your Hugo Website with Blowfish and GitHub Pages

 Building and deploying a modern static website doesn't have to be complicated.
 In this comprehensive guide, I'll walk you through the entire process of creating a Hugo website using the Blowfish theme and publishing it to GitHub Pages with a custom domain.
 This is exactly the setup I used for my own website, including the gotchas and solutions I discovered along the way.

 ## Introduction